yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >        - *"ID List"*: `KM217575`
 >    - *"Molecule Type"*: `Nucleotide`
 >    - *"File Format"*: `FASTA`
+>    - Click Run Tool
 >
->    > <comment-title> Genome download </comment-title>
->    >
->    > This downloads the `Cydia pomonella granulovirus isolate CpGV-M, complete genome`,
->    > which serves as the reference genome for the detection of SNV positions.
+>    > <warning-title>Use a single reference genome only!</warning-title>
+>    > **The NCBI Accession Download** tool accepts multiple NCBI accession numbers as input, which should be avoided, otherwise the workflow will fail.
+If you still want to use multiple reference genomes, then I recommend to run the entire workflow for each reference genome separately.
->    {: .comment}
+>    {: .warning}
 >
-{: .hands_on}

-If you want to repeat the workflow of this tutorial with your own data later, make sure you only use a single reference (reference accession number) in the **NCBI Accession Download** step!
-See also the warning below!

-> <warning-title>Your analysis may fail!</warning-title>
-> This workflow is based on a *single* reference genome only!
-> **The NCBI Accession Download** tool accepts multiple NCBI accession numbers as input, which should be avoided,
-> otherwise the workflow will fail.
-If you still want to use multiple reference genomes,
-> then I recommend to run the entire workflow for each reference genome separately.
-> Theoretically, it is possible to change the entire workflow to use multiple references
-> and to compare the results.
-However, this is recommended for advanced users and is not covered by this tutorial.
-{: .warning}

-## Collapse the NCBI Genbank Collection into one FASTA File

-NCBI Accession Download accepts multiple accession numbers and creates a list as output.
-Therefore, its output can contain multiple records.
-For this analysis just one reference genome is required and the list needs to be converted into a single file.

-> <hands-on-title> Collapsing the NCBI Accession Download Output </hands-on-title>
->
-> 1. {% tool [Collapse Collection](toolshed.g2.bx.psu.edu/repos/nml/collapse_collections/collapse_dataset/5.1.0) %} with the following parameters:
+> 2. {% tool [Collapse Collection](toolshed.g2.bx.psu.edu/repos/nml/collapse_collections/collapse_dataset/5.1.0) %} with the following parameters:
 >    - {% icon param-file %} *"Collection of files to collapse into single dataset"*: `output` (output of **NCBI Accession Download** {% icon tool %})
+>    - Click Run Tool
 >
 >    > <comment-title> Collapse Genbank files </comment-title>
->    >
+>    > **NCBI Accession Download** accepts multiple accession numbers and creates a list as output.
->    > NCBI Genbank files can contain multiple records.
-For our downstream analysis this is not desired and required.
+>    > Therefore, its output can contain multiple records.
+For this analysis just one reference genome
+>    > is required and the list needs to be converted into a single file.
 >    {: .comment}
 >
-{: .hands_on}

-## Change the Name of the Reference

-The reference genome is stored in a single file in FASTA format.
-After downloading from NCBI, the name of the reference is `>KM217575.1 Cydia pomonella granulovirus isolate CpGV-M, complete genome`.
-The name is very long and can cause issues during later analysis (in R or Python).
-Therefore, I recommend to replace the name with the **Replace text in entire line** tool.

-> <hands-on-title> Task description </hands-on-title>
->
-> 1. {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.3+galaxy1) %} with the following parameters:
+> 3. {% tool [Replace Text](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_replace_in_line/9.3+galaxy1) %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: `output` (output of **Collapse Collection** {% icon tool %})
 >    - In *"Replacement"*:
 >        - {% icon param-repeat %} *"Insert Replacement"*
 >            - *"Find pattern"*: `^>.*$`
 >            - *"Replace with:"*: `>CpGV-M `
+>    - In "Configure Output: 'list_paired'":
+>      - *Rename dataset*: `CpGV reference`
 >    - Click Run Tool
 >
 >    > <comment-title> What the tool does... </comment-title>